WenyiXu1994/Box-Office-Revenue-Prediction-Project/README.md

 * if you have more than 100M to invest, in this case, which production company you work with matters.
 We recommend collaborating with one of the more prestigious companies.

 ## Prediction Results
 This model is built in Dec 2019.
 At that time, We predicted a soon to be released movie Mulan (by Disney) and our model tells us that this movie will generate high revenue.
 ![avatar](/images/mulan.jpg)

+## Limitations
+Mulan turns out to be a failure for Disney.
+But this is caused by the pandemic.
+This also proves that our model can not respond well to big emergencies, such as Covid-19.
+This is where we can make improvements.